 ATRX is a gene that provides instructions for making a protein involved in normal cell development.
 Pathologists perform a test called immunohistochemistry to look for the ATRX protein inside tumour cells.
-When this test is performed, most glioblastomas show normal ATRX protein in a part of the cell called the nucleus.
-Your report may describe this result as ‘retained’.
-This result is important because it helps distinguish glioblastoma from other types of brain and spinal cord tumours such as a grade 4 astrocytoma that typically show a loss of ATRX.
+When this test is performed, most astrocytomas show a complete loss of ATRX protein in a part of the cell called the nucleus.
+Your report may describe this result as ‘mutated’.
+This result is important because it helps distinguish astrocytoma from other types of brain and spinal cord tumours such as glioblastoma that typically do not show a loss of ATRX.

 p53 is a gene that provides instructions for making a protein called a ‘tumour suppressor’.
 Tumour suppressor genes are important because they stop cells from dividing (creating new cells) uncontrollably and they provide a way to remove damaged cells from the body.
-Some pathologists perform a test called immunohistochemistry to look for the p53 protein inside cells.
-Many glioblastomas have an altered or mutated p53 gene and this results in either too much protein in a cell or the complete loss of the protein.
+Pathologists perform a test called immunohistochemistry to look for the p53 protein inside cells.
+Most astrocytomas have an altered or mutated p53 gene and this results in either too much protein in a cell or the complete loss of the protein.
 Pathologists describe too much protein as “overexpressed” and no protein as “null”.
-Testing for p53 is not required to make the diagnosis of glioblastoma, however, it can be useful for identifying genetic syndromes associated with p53 such as Li-Fraumeni syndrome.

 This article was written by doctors to help you read and understand your pathology report.
 Contact us if you have any questions about this article or your pathology report.
 Read this article for a more general introduction to the parts of a typical pathology report.